headwindtrend/slideShow/README.md

 ### Inserting Images

 Insert images by dragging them from a webpage or file explorer and dropping them at the desired point in the list.
 To insert at the top or bottom of the list, land the image on the empty space (green background).
 Landing on the lower half of the panel inserts it at the end, while the upper half inserts it at the top.
-(Note: while this drag&drop allows you to place the payload at the desired point, the drag&drop on the slideshow (not the thumbnail panel) remains appending the payload at the end.)
+(Note: while this drag&drop allows you to place the payload at the desired point, the drag&drop on the slideshow (not the thumbnails panel) remains appending the payload at the end.)

 ### Removing Thumbnails